legatoproject/VsCodePlugin/README.md

 #### Target Management

+- Legato device IP address status bar + `Legato: Set device IP address` command (or click on the status bar) for configuration
 - `Legato: Open remote shell` command to open an SSH terminal on the remote Legato device

 ## Settings